gvwilson/sys-tutorial/README.md

-# The Safetynomicon: An Introduction to Computer Security for Wary Data Scientists
+# The Safetynomicon: An Introduction to Computer Security for Weary Data Scientists

 -   Please see [the website][site] to view the current version of this tutorial.